verronpro/blog/about.md

 author: Joseph
 ---

-I’m Joseph Verron.
+I'm Joseph Verron.
 I help software teams build reliable systems and clear documentation.
 My work sits at the intersection of software craftsmanship and docs‑as‑code: practical techniques, repeatable pipelines, and small improvements that compound over time.

-Over the years I’ve worked across banking, insurance, energy, and communications.
+Over the years I've worked across banking, insurance, energy, and communications.
 I care about maintainability, safe refactoring, and the kind of tooling that makes quality the default.

 ## Interests
 - Docs‑as‑Code pipelines and governance